BizPlan Genius

 By Adi|

-how to write a business planbusiness plan template 2026business plan for startupsbusiness plan guideAI business plan generator
+how to write a business planbusiness plan template 2026business plan for startupsAI business plan generatorbusiness plan steps

 Every business starts with an idea.
-But ideas alone don't get funded, don't get bank loans, and don't survive year one.
-A business plan forces you to answer the hard questions before you burn through your savings figuring them out the expensive way.
+Ideas don't get funded, don't get bank loans, and don't survive their first year without a plan behind them.
+Whether you're launching a food truck, a SaaS product, or a consulting firm, a business plan forces you to answer the questions that determine whether your idea actually works.

 Step 1: Write Your Executive Summary (Last)